 Awarded to deserving graduate students.
 The minimum funding commitment to create a Restricted Graduate Fellowship is $5\2,500 per year for two years.
 Restricted graduate assistantships can be named for their duration.

-Earnings from a National and International Student Competition Endowment support participation by Harrison business students in national and international business case competitions, business plan competitions, and other compeitive events that provide external validation of the high quality of our busines programs and the accomplishments of Harrison business students.
+Earnings from a National and International Student Competition Endowment support participation by Harrison students in national and international business case competitions, business plan competitions, and other competitive events that provide external validation of the high quality of our business programs and the accomplishments of Harrison students.
 The minimum funding to establish a named student competition endowment is $20,000.
-Restricted gifts of any amount may be made to the harrison College of Business to support student participation.
+Restricted gifts of any amount may be made to the Harrison College of Business to support student participation.

 This is an important dimension to the Harrison College of Business.
 Student involvement fosters the creation of networks and enhances leadership, interpersonal, project management, and following skills.
 Many student organizations participate in state and national leadership conferences and competitions that bring distinction to the student organization, the Harrison College of Business, and Southeast Missouri State University.
 Student organizations promote a better understanding of the practice of business and the expectations of the workplace by welcoming leading edge practitioners as guest speakers.
 Sponsorship of one or more student organizations is open at any level.

 For further information on investing in Students, contact the dean’s office, (573) 651-2112 or email@example.com.